neuro-inc/neuro-flow/reference/batch-workflow-syntax.md

 ### `images.<image-name>.force_rebuild`

-If this flag is enabled, the referernced image will be rebuilt from scratch for each bake.
+If this flag is enabled, the referenced image will be rebuilt from scratch for each bake.

 **Example:**